Sunnyside Amusement Park: Palais Royale/Dean's Sunnyside Pleasure Boats

 Opening in 1922, the Palais Royale building provided a factory for Walter Dean to build his "Sunnyside Torpedo Canoe" on the lower floor, and the Palais Royale dance hall on the upper floor.
 The upper floor opened at ground level on the north, and the land sloped downwards to the lake shore line, where the lower level opened onto the lake.
 The factory also rented canoes and rowboats.
 Dean had been building boats in a nearby building that was demolished to build the amusement park and the Harbour Commission built the new building, which cost $80,000.
-The boat-building business ended not long after the opening of the amusement park, and Mr. Dean retired.
+The boatbuilding business ended not long after the opening of the amusement park, and Mr. Dean retired.
 The dance hall took over the whole building.

 During the era of the amusement park, the dance hall operated as a nightclub with nightly live music along with special engagements from musicians such as Count Basie.
 From 1933 to 1950, Bert Niosi "Canada's King of Swing", provided the house orchestra.
 The hall still exists today as a special occasions event hall.